GrabCAD/fips/README.md

 ### Public Service Announcements

+- **01-Nov-2017**:  MODit3D/fips fork adds FIPS_ROOT environment variable
+for moving the fips output files (fips-build, fips-deploy, fetched dependencies, and fips itself when cloned by the fips bootstrap script) to an out of tree path.
+If FIPS_ROOT is not defined, the behavior is the current default.

+  * **NOTE**: fips/templates/fips currently points
+to the fork for bootstrapping.
+If this change is merged into main fips repo that line should be removed in favor of the defualt fips repo.

 - **16-Aug-2017**: I found (and fixed) some inconsistent behaviour when the cmake project name is different from the project's directory name, this may change the behaviour of cmake- and python-code-generator